 Every State’s Rules for Staying at Home and Social Distancing

-Even though states have started to lift stay-at-home orders and allow nonessential businesses to reopen as the spread of the novel coronavirus has slowed in certain parts of the country, restrictions on nonessential travel are still in place in every state.
-COVID-19 has so far killed more than 75,000 people in the U.S. as of May 7.
-More than 1.2 million people nationwide have tested positive.
+Despite health experts’ warning of the dangers of reopening the economy too soon, every week more states are allowing stay-at-home orders to expire.
+Governors have lifted some restrictions on social gatherings and allowed previously deemed nonessential businesses to reopen, albeit in phases.
+COVID-19 has killed more than 85,000 people in the U.S. as of May 14, about 10,000 more than a week ago.
+More than 1.4 million people nationwide have tested positive.

-To slow the spread of the coronavirus and save lives by keeping the local health care systems from being overwhelmed, each state has implemented its own set of rules — at different times and at varying limitations.
-In some states, sheltering in place and wearing face coverings is the law, while in others they are a recommendation.
+Overall, the rate of infection growth in the U.S. has slowed, which may indicate that social distancing measures are having an effect.
+States have imposed stay-at-home orders and other measures at different times and at varying degrees of restrictiveness.
+In some states, sheltering in place and wearing face coverings is still the law, while in others they are a recommendation.

 To determine each state’s social distancing measures and restrictions on movement, 24/7 Wall St. reviewed executive orders from governors since the first COVID-19 case was confirmed in the United States at the end of January.

-A minority of people, albeit a very vocal one, have started protesting the orders.
-They are pressing for an end to the restrictions even though the numbers of confirmed cases and deaths related to the coronavirus in the United States continue to grow.
+Anti-lockdown protests have been small, considering the number of participants and locations, but they have been very vocal.
+These protesters are pressing for an end to the restrictions even though the numbers of confirmed cases and deaths related to the coronavirus in the United States continue to grow.
 Here are the states where COVID-19 is spreading the fastest right now.

 Click here to read our methodology